pwysowski/PinballWorld/README.md

 - Before building remember to add keystore file
 - Default keystore folder is Assets/Keystore
 - You will have to enter password for keystore

+# How to play

+- To shoot plunger you have to swipe down in right corner of your screen
+- Flippers will only move when the ball was shot with plunger
+- To move flippers yopu have to touch left/right sides of screen
+- To zoom in or zoom out use pinch gesture
+- You can move camera only in PRE-GAME phase (when the ball is on plunger)
+- To use nudging shake your phone

+- Bumpers will give you points when hit
+- Board bumpers will give you additional boost and even more points
+- Floating wave area will give you points on exit (calculated with time)